How to Solve Your SEO Problems in Magento

 Since customers are likely to leave a site if it doesn’t load within a few seconds, Magento 2 is designed to prioritize page loading speeds.
-If your store seems to be lagging behind, the problem likely lies in one of these key areas:
+If your store seems to be lagging, the problem likely lies in one of these key areas:

 - Images.
 Large, high-resolution pictures can take a long time to load if they aren’t optimized.
 If you suspect that images may be a problem, be sure to compress your pictures, add specific alt-tags, prioritize content “above the fold,” and remove any unnecessary images from your site.

 - Cache.
 The cache is responsible for “remembering” the data of returning customers, which allows them to have quicker shopping experiences.
 To turn on caching in Magento 2, simply log in, select “Systems” beneath the admin section, click on “Cache Management,” and enable all the options.